 (Click ‘Remove Alias’ button to confirm deletion)

 Note: Make sure that your hosting setup allows you to create domain aliases …

 (Contact your web host if you get error messages)

 If you have not set up your domain nameservers correctly, you will get an error message when you try to perform the above tasks …

 (Don’t forget to set up your DNS servers!)

 See this tutorial if you need help setting up nameservers for your domains.

 Congratulations!
 Now you know how to create subdomains, addon domains, and parked (alias) domains.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.

 Was this post useful?
 If so, please take a moment to use the social links below to share this tutorial with other website owners.